 One of the main answers to how to help a sunburn is to stop exposing your skin to the sun.
-If you’re outside and realize you have a sunburn, the Skin Cancer Foundation advises getting inside, ASAP.
-You don’t want to expose your skin to any more sun right now.
+If you’re outside and realize you have a sunburn, the Skin Cancer Foundation advises getting inside ASAP.
+You don’t want to expose your skin to any more sun as it can keep burning.

-According to the American Academy of Dermatology (AAD), one of the simplest ways to help get relief from a fresh sunburn is by taking frequent cold baths and showers.
-Just avoid staying in the tub for too long, which can be drying—and avoid harsh soap, which could irritate your skin further.
-The Skin Cancer Foundation states that you can also apply a cold compress.
+According to the American Academy of Dermatology, one of the simplest ways to get sunburn relief is to take frequent cold baths and showers.
+Just avoid staying in the tub for too long, which can be drying—and avoid harsh soap, which may irritate your skin further.
+The Skin Cancer Foundation also shares another tip on how to soothe sunburns: apply a cold compress.

 You can’t go wrong with using aloe for a sunburn.
 Aloe vera has been used since ancient times—and there’s a reason why it’s stood the test of time.
 Most commonly, aloe vera is used to help provide soothing relief for sunburns.
 That’s right, aloe is the main answer to what to put on a sunburn.
 Hello, comfort!

 This one might sound obvious, but it’s worth repeating!
 Whether or not you have a sunburn, you should always seek shade, especially during the sun’s peak hours of 10 a.m. to 4 p.m.

 If your sunburn symptoms are more intense and lasting longer than usual, the Skin Cancer Foundation recommends seeking medical attention.
-Not sure?
+Not sure your sunburn qualifies?
 It’s always a good idea to play it safe.

 We all forget to wear sunscreen from time to time, but applying one should be at the top of your list of skin care priorities.
-As well know, when you spend time in the sun without protection, you can get burned—and this can also lead to damage, which can lead to visible signs of aging down the road, like dark spots and wrinkles.
-Choose a broad-spectrum sunscreen with an SPF of 30 or higher, and toss it in your bag so that you always have it on hand for reapplication.
+As we all know, when you spend time in the sun without protection, you can get burned, which can also lead to damage and visible signs of aging down the road, like dark spots and wrinkles.
+Choose a broad-spectrum sunscreen with an SPF of 30 or higher, and toss it in your bag to play it safe.
 Broad-spectrum sunscreen can help protect against both UVA rays (the ones that cause damage) and UVB rays (the ones that burn).

-If you tend to skip out on the sunscreen because you just don’t have time in the A.M., use a moisturizer formulated with broad-spectrum sunscreen to cut down on the number of steps in your skin care routine.
-Try the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30.
+Tend to skip out on the sunscreen because you just don’t have time in the a.m.?
+Use a moisturizer formulated with broad-spectrum sunscreen to pare down your skin care routine.
+Try the L’Oréal Paris Revitalift Bright Reveal Brightening Day Lotion SPF 30.
 If you’re going to be spending an extended amount of time outside, try setting an alert on your phone so that you don’t forget to reapply every two hours.